fission/fission-workflows/INSTALL.md

 - validating workflow definitions locally.

 #### Installation
-To install `wfcli` either get a version of the binary from the [releases](https://github.com/fission/fission-workflows/releases).
+To install `wfcli` either download a version of the binary from the [releases](https://github.com/fission/fission-workflows/releases).
 For example, to download and install version 0.2.0,  assuming that you use OS X:
 ```bash
 curl -o wfcli https://github.com/fission/fission-workflows/releases/download/0.2.0/wfcli-osx